Team-Forky/API/README.md

 ---

 ## Change Log
+* 1.5: *Fixed bug where routes that took an id parameter could not map to the ID parameter due to capitalization* - August 16 2020
 * 1.4: *Added opertational join table LINQ queries.
 Swagger documentation added when launching app.*  - 16 April 2020
 * 1.3: *CRUD Methods added for Resources and Patient Resources* - 15 April 2020
 * 1.2: *CRUD Methods added for Patient* - 14 April 2020